Theodore Dalrymple: Life

 Daniels was born in Kensington, London.
-His father was a Communist businessman of Russian ancestry, while his Jewish mother was born in Germany.
+His father was a Communist businessman of Russian Jewish descent, while his Jewish mother was born in Germany.
 She came to England as a refugee from the Nazi regime.
 His grandfather had served as a major in the German Army during WW1.

+He studied medicine at the University of Birmingham, graduating with an MB ChB degree in 1974.
+He became a Member of the Royal College of Psychiatrists in 1980, and qualified as a specialist in psychiatry in 1997.

 His work as a physician took him to: Southern Rhodesia (now, Zimbabwe), Tanzania, South Africa and the Gilbert Islands (now, Kiribati).
 He returned to the United Kingdom in 1990, where he worked in London and Birmingham.

 In 1991, he made an extended appearance on British television under the name Theodore Dalrymple.
 On 23 February, he took part in an After Dark discussion, called "Prisons: No Way Out", alongside former gangster Tony Lambrianou, Greek journalist and writer Taki Theodoracopulos, and others.

 In 2005, he retired early as a consultant psychiatrist.
 He has a house in Bridgnorth, Shropshire, and also a house in France.

 Regarding his pseudonym "Theodore Dalrymple", he wrote that he "chose a name that sounded suitably dyspeptic, that of a gouty old man looking out of the window of his London club, port in hand, lamenting the degenerating state of the world".

 He is an atheist, but has criticised anti-theism and says that "To regret religion is, in fact, to regret our civilization and its monuments, its achievements, and its legacy".
 Raised in a non-religious Jewish home, he began doubting the existence of a God at age nine.
 He became an atheist in response to a moment in a school assembly.

 Daniels has also used other pen names.
 As "Edward Theberton", he has written articles for The Spectator from countries in Africa, including Mozambique.
 He used the name "Thursday Msigwa" when he wrote Filosofa's Republic, a satire of Tanzania under Julius Nyerere.
 He may also have used another pen name, in addition to his bona fide name.